StevenLOL/aicyber_semeval_2016_ivector/System_2/readme.md

 ## 2.1 Check [prerequistes](./prerequisites.md)

 ## 2.2 Train Gensim W2V model
+Word-to-vector model is trained by using Gensim.

 ###2.2.1 Data used:
-train unlabeled of imdb
-Training of a word to vector model by using Gensim.
+Train (25000) and unlabeled(50000) of imdb, you should have all the data if you clone this repository.
 ####0000

 First convert imdb data to list of tokens for unsupervised learning of w2v.